prathy16/LeetCode/README.md

 # LeetCode

-Problems implemeted in python 3 and c++
+My solutions to leetcode problems in python 3 and c++